patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v2_9**  13 june 2022  upgrade archive
+- added some http requests ( trigger polling and retrieve data)
+- changed the main page (now a clickable list of all inverters and data)
+- repaired a bug in the inverters administration (delete process)

 **version RPI-ECU-v2_8**  13 june 2022  upgrade archive
 - repaired a bug in the polling process of ds3 (wrong time value)
 - removed a bug in the powercalculation of ds3